Walmart logo

 Opportunities

-• AUTOMATION: AI and robotics can reduce costs and improve customer experience
+• AUTOMATION: Deploy AI and robotics in fulfillment to cut costs and speed.

 Threats